fairDataSociety/fds.js/readme.md

 It provides simple encrypted file storage, key value storage and message sending with baked in authentication for javascript web applications.

+For now you will need to set up an FDS faucet to provide your users with enough test ether.

 Coming soon:

+  - Wallet top up
   - Threads/Groups
   - Send ETH/Tokens
   - Upload Unencrypted